Hollow Core Sand Casting

 - A minimum production of gasses released during the pouring of the molten metal.

-- The core in sand casting is required to be weak enough to break down as the material starts to shrink.
+- Weak enough to break down as the material starts to shrink.

 - Because the core itself is surrounded by molten metal during the sand casting process, a good refractoriness is essential.